rtlemos/scurvyr/README.md

 Context-dependent Space Filling curves
 ======================================

--   Why: 2D grids is harder to work with than 1D equally spaced data.
+-   Why: 2D gridded data are harder to work with than 1D equally spaced data.
 -   How: A space-filling algorithm inspired by the work of [Dafner, Cohen-Or and
     Matias (2000)](http://theory.stanford.edu/~matias/papers/eg2000.pdf).